php-fig/fig-standards/proposed/phpdoc.md

 The @return tag MAY have a multi-line description and does not need explicit delimiting.

 It is RECOMMENDED to use this tag with every function and method.
-Exceptions to this recommendation are:

-1. **constructors**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return $this` is provided.
+An exception to this recommendation, as defined by the Coding Standard of any individual project, MAY be:

-2. **functions and methods without a `return` value**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.
+   **functions and methods without a `return` value**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.